eclipse-chariott/chariott/docs/adr/0023-cloud-integration.md

    "streaming intents" (`Discover`, `Subscribe`, `Unsubscribe`) to Chariott for a given namespace, in this case `sdv.navigation`.

-2. - 6.
-The Car App listens to events for namespace `sdv.navigation` (which
-        points to the Car Bridge).
+2. The Car App listens to events for namespace `sdv.navigation` (which points to the Car Bridge).

+3. Same as 2.

+4. Same as 2.

+5. Same as 2.

+6. Same as 2.

 7. The Car App issues a `SubscribeRequest` to Chariott.

 8. Chariott routes the `SubscribeRequest` to the Car Bridge.

-9. - 14.
-The Car Bridge forwards the `SubscribeRequest` to the cloud, similar to what is described for [Request/Response](#requestresponse) communication.
+9. The Car Bridge forwards the `SubscribeRequest` to the cloud, similar to what is described for [Request/Response](#requestresponse) communication.
 The response from the cloud is returned as a response to the Car App.

+10. Same as 9.

+11. Same as 9.

+12. Same as 9.

+13. Same as 9.

+14. Same as 9.

-10. The Cloud App publishes a `M<Event>` to the MQTT broker.
+15. The Cloud App publishes a `M<Event>` to the MQTT broker.

-11. The Car Bridge receives the `M<Event>` from the MQTT broker.
+16. The Car Bridge receives the `M<Event>` from the MQTT broker.

-12. The Car App is subscribed to the Car Bridge and hence receives the `Event`.
+17. The Car App is subscribed to the Car Bridge and hence receives the `Event`.

 [mqtt-req-rsp]: https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Toc3901252
 [Correlation Data]: https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Correlation_Data